RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-2.md

 ## Results Presentation

-* R. Mykhailyshyn &quot; A. Majewicz Fey &quot; Low-Contact Grasping of Soft Tissue with Complex Geometry using a Novel Vortex Gripper.&quot; <i>IROS 2023 Workshop on Robotics for the Gut</i>.
+* R. Mykhailyshyn &quot; A. Majewicz Fey &quot; Low-Contact Grasping of Soft Tissue with Complex Geometry using a Novel Vortex Gripper.&quot; <i>IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2023) Workshop on Robotics for the Gut</i>.
-* R. Mykhailyshyn &quot; A. Majewicz Fey &quot; Low-Contact Grasping of Soft Tissue Using a Novel Vortex Gripper.&quot; <i>IEEE 2024 International Symposium on Medical Robotics</i> [IEEE](11).
+* R. Mykhailyshyn &quot; A. Majewicz Fey &quot; Low-Contact Grasping of Soft Tissue Using a Novel Vortex Gripper.&quot; <i>IEEE 2024 International Symposium on Medical Robotics (ISMR 2024)</i> [IEEE](11).

 ## Publications